gatsbyjs/gatsby/.github/ISSUE_TEMPLATE.md

 <!--
-  If you're reading this it means that you want to contribute to the project!
+  If you're reading this... it means that you want to contribute to the project!
 Awesome and thanks!

   To make it easier for us to help you — please follow the suggested format below (as it makes sense).